Kyle Juszczyk

-Kyle Juszczyk (/ˈjuːstʃɛk/ YOOSS-chek; born April 23, 1991) is an American professional football fullback for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Harvard Crimson, and was selected by the Baltimore Ravens in the fourth round of the 2013 NFL draft.
+Kyle Patrick Juszczyk (/ˈjuːstʃɛk/ YOOSS-chek; born April 23, 1991) is an American professional football fullback for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Harvard Crimson and was selected by the Baltimore Ravens in the fourth round of the 2013 NFL draft.

 Juszczyk is the first Harvard alumnus ever to score a touchdown in a Super Bowl, doing so in Super Bowl LIV.

-In addition to his primary position of fullback, Juszczyk has also situationally played tight end, running back, and wide receiver, with 49ers head coach Kyle Shanahan describing Juszczyk's role in the 49ers' offense as an "offensive weapon".
+Juszczyk also notably holds the record for signing the two largest contracts in NFL history given to a fullback, with the initial contract he signed with the 49ers in 2017 becoming the largest at that time, which was later surpassed by the subsequent extension he signed in 2021.

 Early life

 Juszczyk was born in Medina, Ohio.
 He attended Cloverleaf High School in Lodi, Ohio, and played high school football for the Cloverleaf Colts as a tight end.
-He also participated in track and field, where he was a Suburban League champion in the shot put.
+Juszczyk also participated in track and field, where he was a Suburban League champion in the shot put.

 College career

 Juszczyk attended Harvard University, where he played tight end for the Crimson under coach Tim Murphy.
-He played for the Crimson from 2009 to 2012.
-Following his senior season in 2012, he was a unanimous first-team All-Ivy League selection.
+Juszczyk played for the Crimson from 2009 to 2012.
+Following his senior season in 2012, Juszczyk was a unanimous first-team All-Ivy League selection.

-In his four years at Harvard, Juszczyk caught 125 passes for 1,576 yards and 22 touchdowns.
+Juszczyk finished his collegiate career with 125 receptions for 1,576 yards and 22 touchdowns.